rubyonjets/jets/docs/_docs/structure.md

 title: Structure
 ---

-The `jets new` command generates the initial folder structure for a Jets project.
-The structure looks like this:
+The `jets new` command generates a new project with the following directory structure:

     .
     ├── app